Atharva-Kanherkar/zlux-app-server/README.md

 **Note:** It has been reported that building can hang on Windows if you have put the code in a directory that has a symbolic link.
 Build time can depend on hardware speed, but should take minutes not hours.

 Upon completion, the App Server is ready to be run.

+### Fixing Build Failures

+If you encounter errors such as `npm ERR!
+Conflicting peer dependency [...]` or `Invalid tag name` or in-general issues at the package level when installing dependencies, it may be due to poor package-lock metadata.
+To resolve:
+- Reset `package-lock.json` via `git checkout *package-lock.json`.
+- If the install still fails, delete `package-lock.json`

+To reset package-lock for all repos:
+- `cd zlux`
+- `git submodule foreach "git checkout *package-lock.json"`

 ## 3. Initial startup
 To start the App Server with all default settings, do the following: